 In Theme 3 and Theme 4 you will explore the impact of globalisation on consumers, firms and the labour market.
 You will also investigate the role of the government and have an opportunity to consider the role and impact of the financial sector.

-Papers 1 and 2 comprise of one data response question, broken down into parts, and two extended open-response questions based on data.
+Paper 1 - Themes 1 & 3 comprise one data response question, broken down into parts, and two extended openresponse questions based on data.